wp-plugins/bulletproof-security/readme.txt

 = Are there any known conflicts with other WordPress Plugins? =

 Yes.
-There is one known conflict with the Ozh' plugin.
-BulletProof has been tested with over 1000+ WordPress plugins.
-The solution to fix this is really simple and easy.
+There are a couple of known conflicts with a few other WordPress plugins, which are quickly and easily resolved.
+Check the Common Issues and Problems section of the BulletProof Security Guide on the AIT-pro.com website if you are using these
-FTP to your website, download the BPS default.htaccess file from the /wp-content/plugins/bulletproof-security/htaccess folder, then upload the default.htaccess master file to the /plugins/ozh-admin-drop-down-menu/ folder and rename default.htaccess to just .htaccess.
+ plugins: Ozh' Admin Drop Down Menu, ComicPress or Simple Facebook Connect.

 = Can I add my own .htaccess code to the BulletProof .htaccess files? =

 Yes.
 Of course.
-The secure.htaccess BulletProof file contains .htaccess code that protects your website against ALL XSS (Cross Site Scripting) and SQL Injection hacking attacks.
+The secure.htaccess and wpadmin-secure.htaccess BulletProof files contain .htaccess code that protects your website against ALL XSS (Cross Site Scripting) and SQL Injection hacking attacks.
 Add your own additional .htaccess code to the master .htaccess files to make them even more BulletProof to hackers.